Tellenn/SwansApp/README.md

 - Delete a money
 - Allow to set a value for every bar in homepage
 - Add a short description on each page.
+- Fix bars that can go to the sky

 #### V2
 - Allow filtering in :